hcp-uw/huskyreads/back-end/API_Documentation/Bookshelves.md

 ### Get Books in Bookshelves

 Returns a list of books that belong in a given user's bookshelf.
 If no bookshelf is specified, then books from all of the user's bookshelves are returned.
+Use `all` for the `bookshelf` parameter to request for all bookshelves.
 * **Endpoint:** /bookshelves/get/:username/:bookshelf

 * **Request Method:** GET